Remote Monitoring Agent (RMA) is an auxiliary application for HostMonitor. It is included

 HostMonitor can monitor remote networks using Remote Monitoring Agents (RMA).
 RMA is small application that

 accepts requests from HostMonitor, performs test

-(or action) and provides information about test result back to HostMonitor.
+and action and provides information about test result back to HostMonitor.

 The following diagram illustrates how our network monitoring software may work in distributed network

-Why you may need RMA?
+HostMonitor can monitor hundreds or thousands hosts without any additional software.
+Then why you may need RMA?
 Here are just several reasons: